Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 By default only the direct properties of the jcr:content node will be mapped and made available for substitution.
 In some cases it may be desirable to extract properties from further down within the jcr:content node structure.
 As this can be memory intensive a special syntax has been introduced to enable this on a per-loop basis.
 FOR ...
 WITH CONTENT IN ... will perform the for loop and map the full jcr:content node structure.

 ```
-- FOR site IN CHILDREN OF /content/myPrj:
+- FOR site WITH CONTENT IN CHILDREN OF /content/myPrj:

     - content-reader-${site.name}:
        - name: Content Reader ${site["jcr:content"]["node1"]["prop1"]}